ShyViolets/Undies-for-Me/README.md

 **Purpose**
 <br>Comes with Default player underwear for male PCs (Vanilla Body) and female player characters (CBBE Curvy).
 Players can change default underwear by following the instructions below to best fit their chosen bodies.
 After character creation, your character will automatically be equipped with removable underwear.
 This means if you remove your armor, you won't be immediately nude.
 You can still remove your underwear to be fully naked.
+All (well almost all - let me know if I missed any) vanilla + DLC (excluding AE CC content) has had slot 52 added onto their list of bodyslots in ARMA to prevent clipping.
 Please read further below if you wish to replace the bodies.